 My role in College

-I am Tutorial Fellow in Philosophy and Christian Ethics and Director of Studies in Philosophy.
+I am Tutorial Fellow in Philosophy and Director of Studies in Philosophy.

-I teach undergraduate papers in Moral Philosophy, Ethics, Post-Kantian Philosophy (Nietzsche, Sartre), Feminism and Philosophy, and Christian Moral Reasoning.
-I also teach the Philosophy and Feminism of Simone de Beauvoir for the Humanities Division’s MSt in Women’s Studies.
+I teach undergraduate papers in Post-Kantian Philosophy (Nietzsche, Sartre), Feminist Theory, Moral Philosophy, Ethics, and Christian Moral Reasoning.
+I also teach a masters option paper on the Philosophy and Feminism of Simone de Beauvoir for the Humanities Division’s MSt in Women’s, Gender, and Sexuality Studies, and supervise BPhil and DPhil research.

 • Selected Publications